In the administration of President Donald Trump, fifteen men and women are a part of the presidential line of succession.

 If Donald Trump were to vacate his office, Mike Pence would take over and become the 46th president of the United States.

 Pence is the former governor of Indiana, and he is much more of a traditional Republican than Donald Trump.
-He is also further to the right on some issues than the rest of his party, as is the case with same-sex marriage.
-While he was governor of Indiana, he passed a bill called the Religious Freedom Restoration Act, which ensured that businesses would be allowed to refuse service to gay people.
+He is also further to the right on some issues than the rest of his party, as is the case with LGBT issues.
+While he was governor of Indiana, Pence passed a bill called the Religious Freedom Restoration Act, which ensured, among other things, that businesses would be allowed to refuse service to gay people.

-If Mike Pence were to take over for Donald Trump sometime over the course of the next few years, he would be the 15th vice president to assume the presidency because the president vacated the office.
-So far, that has happened with John Tyler, Millard Fillmore, Andrew Johnson, Chester Arthur, Theodore Roosevelt, Calvin Coolidge, Harry Truman, Lyndon Johnson and Gerald Ford.
+If Mike Pence were to take over for Donald Trump sometime over the course of the next few years, he would follow in the footsteps of John Tyler, Millard Fillmore, Andrew Johnson, Chester Arthur, Theodore Roosevelt, Calvin Coolidge, Harry Truman, Lyndon Johnson and Gerald Ford, all of whom were vice presidents who were elevated to the Oval Office because the president died or resigned.

 2. Paul Ryan (Speaker of the House)